ndepoel/FSR3Unity/README.md

 - Texture mipmap bias adjustment is not working on MacOS Metal.
   This causes blurry textures as the internal render resolution is lowered.
 This is a Unity issue of some sort.
   Workaround: no known workaround yet.
+- Using FP16 mode on Xbox with GDK October 2023 or later causes random jittering artifacts.
+  This seems to be a shader compilation issue introduced by this GDK update.
+  Workaround: disable FP16 on Xbox consoles.

 ## Details on implementation